KULeuven-Diepenbeek/osc-course/content/ch6-tasks/interthread.md

 * Semaphores: Semaphores
 * Semaphores: Producer-Consumer
 * Semaphores: Producer-Consumer (Variant)

 {{% /task %}}

+### Semaphores in C and pthreads

+The **pthreads** library provides an API to program with semaphores in C (include semaphore.h to use).
+It contains the `semaphore_t` type and, amongst others, these functions (which are the same as discussed previously):

+* `sem_init()`: initialises a semaphore.
+* `sem_wait()`: waits until the semaphore is positive, then decrements the number inside of the semaphore.
+* `sem_post()`: increments the number inside of the semaphore and unpauses one of the waiting threads (if any). (note: in other programming languages, this operation is often called `signal` instead of `post`)
+* `sem_destroy()`: destroys the semaphore when it's no longer needed.

+{{% notice note %}}

+There is also a "non-pausing" alternative to sem_wait: ```sem_trywait()```.
+This variant will only decrement the semaphore if it's positive.
+If it's zero, it won't pause the current thread.
+Additionally, this function returns the current value of the semaphore, which allows us to really use it as a replacement for a counter!
+See the manual pages and search Google for more info and the correct usage of this version!

+{{% /notice %}}

-Note that next to mutexes and semaphores, there are many other thread synchronization utilities and concepts (such as for example conditional variables and barriers).
-Especially more modern programming languages like Java and C# typically have highly advanced threading options built-in.
+Note that next to mutexes and semaphores, there are many other thread synchronization utilities and concepts (such as for example "conditional variables", "monitors" and "barriers").
+Especially more modern programming languages like Java, C#, Rust, and Go typically have highly advanced threading options built-in.
 Some of these you can (optionally) explore and experiment with using the exercises from Deadlock Empire that we skipped.